Adige-Calculations/Developing-simulation-on-cloud/src/js/javascript.md

 const do_actions = () => { ... }  // To execute run:   do_actions();
 (a) => {return a}
 ```
-They are a simpler way to represent a function.
+They are a simpler way to represent a function, but keep in mind that you cannot use the
+"this" object to call the object itself.
-Arrow function can be called only after its declaration hence forcing good code writing.
+Furthermore the arrow function can be called only after its declaration hence forcing good code writing.

 ## Object
 An object is instanciate in this way